Steve Wynn settled with second woman over sex allegations

 Associated Press

-LAS VEGAS (AP) - Attorneys for embattled casino mogul Steve Wynn say in court documents that he brokered a settlement with a second woman who accused him of sexual misconduct more than a decade ago.
+LAS VEGAS (AP) - Embattled casino mogul Steve Wynn brokered a settlement more than a decade ago with a second woman who accused him of sexual misconduct and recently reported her to the FBI, his attorneys say in court documents.

-The documents received earlier this month in state court in Las Vegas say Wynn recently went to the FBI to accuse the woman of trying to extort him by threatening to go public with details from the 2006 settlement.
+Wynn and one of his attorneys met with FBI agents last month to accuse the woman of trying to extort him by threatening to go public with details from the 2006 settlement, according to documents received earlier this month in state court in Las Vegas.

-Lawyer Lisa Bloom, who represents the woman, says her client denies the extortion allegations.
+It comes two months after the Wall Street Journal reported that several women said the billionaire harassed or assaulted them and that one case led to a $7.5 million settlement with a manicurist formerly employed by the company.
+He resigned as chairman and CEO of Las Vegas-based Wynn Resorts last month.

+Wynn has vehemently denied the accusations reported by the newspaper and attributed them to a campaign led by his ex-wife.
+Her attorney has denied that she instigated the report.

-The Associated Press generally doesn't name people who say they are victims of sexual misconduct.
+The recent court filings do not provide details of the newly revealed settlement.
+The woman on Monday did not return a message seeking comment from The Associated Press, which generally does not name people who say they are victims of sexual misconduct.

-Wynn resigned as chairman and CEO of Wynn Resorts last month amid allegations from several women that he denied.
+Her attorney, Lisa Bloom, said in an email that her client denies the extortion allegations.

+"My client, who wishes to remain anonymous at this time, has never committed any act of extortion," she wrote.
+"To the contrary, she simply stated that she wanted to speak.
+Her emails did not seek any money.
+And that is surely why the FBI has not even questioned her about this, nor has she not been charged with any crime."

+The FBI declined to confirm Monday whether it has investigated the extortion accusations.
+A declaration by one of Wynn's attorneys, Donald Campbell, says the FBI notified him on Feb.
+10 that it had "concluded its investigation."

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.